Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 In some managers you can even customize the passwords they create.

 You can make a password a certain length.
-The recommended length is 16 characters.
-But that may be too long for some websites.
+The recommended length in 2026 is now 16-20 characters according to CISA and NIST guidelines.
 You want it to be pronounceable when using numbers, capital letters and special characters.
 Or if you’re excluding similar characters like 1 and l or O and 0.

-If you go old school and create passwords in a form by hand, a password manager can help you there too.
+If you go old school and create passwords manually, a password manager can help you there too.
 It’ll tell you if your creation is secure or if you’ve already used that password someplace else.

 One of the greatest benefits of a password manager is that most of them work across platforms.
 Whether you’re working on your phone, tablet, laptop or desktop, you always have access to your credentials.
 That also means you don’t have to type a secure password like F*t5pWU397%6QvAk7K9W on a smartphone keyboard.